 Sum if date is between

-The SUMIFS function supports Excel's logical operators (i.e. "=",">",">=", etc.), and multiple criteria.
+The SUMIFS function allows logical operators (i.e. "=",">",">=", etc.), and multiple criteria.

-Take care to use greater than or equal to (">=") and less than or equal to ("<=") if you want to include (match) the start or end date as well as the dates in between.
+Notice we are using greater than or equal to (">=") and less than or equal to ("<=") so that SUMIFS includes the start and end date in the final result.

 Adding more criteria

 To extend the formula to apply more criteria, just add another range/criteria pair.
 For example, the formula below will sum values in rng1 when dates in rng2 are between dates in A1 and B1, AND values in rng3 are equal to C1:

 =SUMIFS(rng1,rng2,">"&A1,rng2,"<"&B1, rng3, C1)